 The links in the post below may be affiliate links.
 For more information, please read our disclosure

 The average monthly cost of a gym membership is $58 – and, in some cases, in the hundreds!
-Yet, 67% of paying members don’t even make it to the gym – each wasting an average of $700 every year in unused gym membership fees.
-To avoid this madness, here are some low-cost ways to get fit without hitting the gym.
+Yet, 67% of the members don’t even make it to the gym – each wasting an average of $700 every year in unused gym membership fees.
+And with so many ways to exercise for free!

-YouTube, for example, has a ton to choose from.
+YouTube, for example, has a ton of free workouts to pick from.
 Find them by simply searching for “free workouts” on the YouTube search bar.

 You’ll also find great workout options on both Netflix and Hulu!

-If you use traditional cable, chances are you have many workouts to choose from too!
+If you still use cable, chances are you have free workouts to choose from too!

 2. Subscribe to a Workout Streaming Service